Viktor Tóth: Career

 He regularly plays as a member of various formations in Europe and the United States.
-He often performs in a trio with Hamid Drake, top jazz drummer who incorporates Afro-Cuban, Indian, and African percussion instruments and influence, and with double bassist Mátyás Szandai.
-Throughout Europe he plays as a sideman for Piotr Wojtasik Polish trumpeter in his innovative contemporary quartet with John Betsch and Michal Baranski.
+He often performs in a trio with Hamid Drake, a top jazz drummer who incorporates Afro-Cuban, Indian, and African percussion instruments and influence, and with double bassist Mátyás Szandai.
+Throughout Europe he plays as a sideman for Piotr Wojtasik, a Polish trumpeter. in his innovative contemporary quartet with John Betsch and Michal Baranski.
 He has performed at numerous festivals including in Italy, Germany and Great Britain with his new formation Tóth Viktor & Masim Badavi Players in which permanent partners are the Belgian trumpeter Bart Maris.
 In his formation Tóth Viktor Tercett, György Orbán plays the double bass and the outstanding young musician Dávid Hodek plays the drums.

 He has participated in unusual projects too: he has composed music for theatre, and plays duets for contemporary dance.
-At the beginning of the 2000s his musical interest turned towards Bulgarian and other Balkan styles as well as oriental music.
+At the beginning of the 2000s, his musical interest turned towards Bulgarian and other Balkan styles as well as oriental music.
 He also collects and processes folk music in eastern countries.
 These eastern folk influences are most strongly apparent in his saxophone quartet, Road Six Sax, established in the 1990s.
 Eastern musics and ornaments have a great influence on his jazz performance, too.
 His jazz hip hop project, Bird Food Market –Dávid Szarvas beatbox, – Gergő Kolta bass guitar, – Viktor Tóth alto saxophone, keyboard, loops –, that with its fusion of bebop music and broken rhythms received great acclaim in the avant-garde hiphop clubs in Budapest.